microsoft/WhatTheHack/xxx-SynapseAndDatabricks/README.md

 - Your own Azure subscription with Owner access
 - Willingness to get your hands dirty and learn from your colleagues
-- A wicked' cool Teams background.
+- A wicked cool Teams background.
 There will be prizes for each day.

 ## Contributors